nextcloud/documentation/admin_manual/configuration_user/user_configuration.rst

 All of the files owned by the user are deleted as well, including all files they have shared.
-If you need to preserve the user's files and shares, you must first download them from your ownCloud Files page, which compresses them into a zip file, or use a sync client to copy them to your local computer.
+If you need to preserve the user's files and shares, you must first download them from your Nextcloud Files page, which compresses them into a zip file, or use a sync client to copy them to your local computer.
 See :doc:`../configuration_files/file_sharing_configuration` to learn how to create persistent file shares that survive user deletions.